-Patrick O’Bryan – President of the Board
+Cheryl Brooks – President of the Board

 Dawn McNay grew up in Omaha, Nebraska, and moved to Pittsburg with her family in 1993.
-She has held the position of Community Health Center of Southeast Kansas director of development for six years, and previously worked for Via Christi Hospital for 18 years.
-She has volunteered for multiple community organizations, including USD 250 School Board, Family Resource Center, PSU Foundation Board and Pittsburg Public Library Foundation Board.Commissioner McNay was elected in November of 2017.
-Her term will expire in January of 2022.
-Contact Commissioner McNay.
+She has held the position of Community Health Center of Southeast Kansas director of development for eight years, and previously worked for Via Christi Hospital for 18 years.
+She has volunteered for multiple community organizations, including USD 250 School Board, Family Resource Center, PSU Foundation Board, Pittsburg Public Library Foundation Board, and Mount Carmel Foundation Board.
+McNay was elected in November of 2017 and served as Mayor from 2019 – 2020.
+Her term will expire in December of 2021.
+Contact Mayor McNay at email@example.com.

 Patrick O’Bryan has been a resident, business owner and property owner in Pittsburg for over 48 years, and previously owned the retail store, Little’s Inc., in downtown Pittsburg.
 He served as a board member and president of the Pittsburg Area Chamber of Commerce, the Downtown Merchant Association, and president and financial chairman of the Pittsburg Decorations Council.
 He currently serves on the board of directors for the Community Health Center of Southeast Kansas.
 Appointed to the Pittsburg City Commission on January 22, 2007, O’Bryan has been elected/re-elected three times to the City Commission, and appointed twice.
 He served as Mayor from 2010 – 2011 and was again elected as Mayor for the 2019 – 2020 term.
 His term will expire in December of 2021.
 Contact Commissioner O’Bryan at firstname.lastname@example.org.